nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Nuxeo JSF UI Released as Deprecated {{since '9.3'}}

 With Nuxeo Platform 9.3, [Nuxeo JSF UI](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-jsf-ui) has been released as deprecated.
-It will be released with Nuxeo Platform LTS 2017 and supported for 3 years, according to our support policy.
+It will be released one last time with Nuxeo Platform LTS 2017 and supported for 3 years, according to our support policy.

 ### Metrics